June 12, 2020 (Updated November 2, 2021)

 In the Green Route to Open Access publishing, authors self-archive (upload) their personal author copy (known as a post-print) to the author’s institutional repository or personal website.
 More than 90% of publishers permit this use, though some publishers impose an embargo period of up to 3 years.
 Green Route Open Access generally restricts the use of the publisher’s PDF copy.

 An online collection of the scholarship and outputs of an institution’s researchers.
 Institutional repositories both collect the intellectual output of researchers and allow for publicly accessible research (and in some cases creative) outputs to be accessed on the Internet, increasing their mobilization.
 For example, the Tri-Agency Open Access Policy on Publications requires deposit in a trusted repository.
-Ryerson’s trusted institutional repository is RShare.
+TMU’s trusted institutional repository is RShare.

 Publishing agreements are contractual agreements that are entered into between author(s) and publishers.
 They often transfer all author rights to the publisher for journal article content for the full duration of copyright.